 Here is a little more about the Elgato Game Capture HD60.

-- Encoder – This game capture features a great H.264 encoder.
+- Encoder – This game capture features a tremendous H.264 encoder.
 This encoder is going to help take a lot of the load away from your computer processor, so you aren’t going to end up with a lot of lag or other issues.
 The USB 2.0 interface ensures that you can always count on this device to capture your video footage.

-- Small Profile – Just because this game capture is huge in features, it doesn’t mean that it is going to be big and bulky.
+- Small Profile – Just because this game capture is enormous in features, it doesn’t mean that it is going to be big and bulky.
 In fact, this device isn’t a whole lot bigger than an average smartphone.
 It weighs just a few ounces, making it perfect if you are going to be doing any recording while you are on the move.

 - Multiple Tracks – You can record all of your video footage, webcam footage, audio, and overlays as separate tracks.
 Then, you can bring each one up as you need it.
 You can even capture footage retroactively in case you forgot to record something and want to get it later.